 Promotion of 3R-Activities in Baden-Württemberg

-Since the beginning of 2020, the Ministry of Science, Research and the Arts (MWK) Baden-Württemberg has been pursuing the goal of establishing a unique nationwide 3R-Network by funding the initiative “Promotion of Activities for the Replacement, Reduction and Refinement – 3R of Animal Experiments.“ All major biomedical sites in Baden-Württemberg are involved in order to advance scientific research and animal welfare in equal measure and thus actively and sustainably reduce the number of animal experiments in research and education.
+Since the beginning of 2020, the Ministry of Science, Research and the Arts (MWK) Baden-Württemberg has been pursuing the goal of establishing a unique nationwide 3R-Network by funding the initiative “Promotion of Activities for the Replacement, Reduction and Refinement – 3R of Animal Experiments.“ All major biomedical sites in the country are involved in order to advance scientific research and animal welfare in equal measure and thus actively and sustainably reduce the number of animal experiments in research and academics.

 The 3R-Network Baden Württemberg – Strong Partners, Strong Projects